IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2012_Volume_2.md

 ## <a id="known-issues"></a>Known Issues and Limitations in 2012 Volume 2
 ### <a id="overview"></a>Overview

-The following table summarizes the known issues and limitations of the Ignite UI 2012 Volume 2 release.
+The following table summarizes the known issues and limitations of the %%ProductName%% 2012 Volume 2 release.
 Detailed explanations of known issues and the possible workarounds are provided in the known issues topics for each control.

 ### Legend: